open-life-science/open-life-science.github.io/about.md

   url: https://flic.kr/p/2gHNtNq
 ---

-This program can only run thanks to volunteers who share a passion for Open Research and inclusiveness in Open Science:
+This program can only run with the active involvements of our volunteer community who share a passion for Open Research and inclusiveness in Open Science:

 - [Mentors](#mentors)
 - [Experts](#experts)